Retrieval Grids

 For History, structure rows chronologically or thematically.
 A Tudor England grid might have rows for key monarchs.
 Columns move from basic recall ('Name Henry VIII's wives') to evaluation ('Compare religious policies of Mary I and Elizabeth I').
 Science teachers can organise by topic areas.
 A Biology grid on cells might start with labelling organelles, then move to functions.
 Finally, students explain how structure relates to function in specialised cells.

 Track retrieval grid data over time.
 The simplest method: record the class average for each grid and plot it week by week.
-You should see scores for previously taught material increasing as the spaced practise effect compounds.
+You should see scores for previously taught material increasing as the spaced practice effect compounds.

 Teachers can monitor each learner's topic performance using multiple grids.
 This shows what learners understand and where they need more teaching.
 This provides assessment information, as suggested by Black and Wiliam (1998), without extra tests.